py-pdf/pypdf/docs/index.rst

 ..
-PyPDF2 documentation master file, created by sphinx-quickstart on Thu Apr  7 20:13:19 2022.
+PyPDF2 documentation main file, created by sphinx-quickstart on Thu Apr  7 20:13:19 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.